 With translated content, your WordPress multilingual site will be much more likely to appear in search results, helping to increase your online visibility.
-But in order to achieve this, it’s important that you carefully consider your multi language SEO strategy.
+But in order to achieve this, it’s important that you carefully consider your multi-language SEO strategy.

-With a WordPress multilingual site, together with translated keywords and metadata, you can target a broader range of keywords, boosting your chances of being ranked in SERPs, and not just for Google — for Bing, Yahoo, Baidu and other search engines.
+With a WordPress multilingual site, together with translated keywords and metadata, you can target a broader range of keywords, boosting your chances of being ranked in SERPs, and not just for Google — for Bing, Yahoo, Baidu, and other search engines.

 While Google is the dominant search engine in the U.S. and many other English speaking countries, Baidu is the most used search engine in China, while Yandex is the most popular search engine in Russia.

 You’ll need to build your SEO strategy around the most popular search engines for the countries you’re targeting.
 This means researching the various search habits of your target audience, finding out what search terms and keywords are popular for your niche, and optimizing your content accordingly.
-Your page should start appearing in the local SERP and your organic traffic will increase dramatically.
+Your page should start appearing in the local SERP, and your organic traffic will increase dramatically.

-What’s more, if you’re a Weglot user, you can rest assured that Weglot follows Google best practices in terms of multilingual SEO, so you can trust that your translated pages will be properly indexed.
+What’s more, if you’re a Weglot user, you can rest assured that Weglot follows Google’s best practices in terms of multilingual SEO, so you can trust that your translated pages will be properly indexed.

 6. Use hreflang Tags

-There are three ways to indicate multiple language versions of a page to Google:
+Here’s a quick tutorial on the three ways to indicate multiple language versions of a page to Google:

 Add the code below to the header of your pages for every language you use.